pcraciunoiu/embrangler_pelican/content/posts/2018-12-01-belated-birthday-resolutions.md

 Not so well:

-* Didn't write our journal most of the year.
+* Didn't write or journal most of the year.
 2019.
 * A bit more reading.
 * More dance and breathwork.
 * Continue growing patience.